This post was originally published on January 8, 2014.

 Whether you’re a gallery owner with rooms of pieces to show or a casual collector, proper art preservation is key to keeping works on hand for years to come.

-Below, we highlight a few ways to prevent damage, and ensure your collection’s ability to retain or gain value over time.
+Below, we highlight a few ways to prevent damage, and ensure your art collection’s ability to retain or gain value over time.

 1. Keep It Packaged and Protected

-If you’re not sure where to begin, protect edges with cardboard, and consider an investment in acid-free paper to place on both sides of the art piece.
+Additionally, protect edges with cardboard, and consider an investment in acid-free paper to place on both sides of the art piece.
 Acid-free paper’s make up is built to protect important documents and artwork during long-term storage.

 Layer front and back with one sheet of acid-free paper and a few layers of cardboard to prevent direct damage or bending, before placing into a cardboard box.